Inflectra/rapise-documentation/docs/Guide/rvl_editor.md

 ![RVL Toolbox](./img/rvl_toolbox.png)

-The tollbox consists of three parts.
+The toolbox consists of three parts.

 1. Search field.
 Enter text here to filter the list of items.
 2. List of items.
 Select an item to preview.
 Some of the items can be dragged right into RVL area.